Teay2026/Chess-AI/README.md

 # Chess-AI

-This is a web chess game coded in React.
+This is a web chess game against AI coded in React.

 ## How to Play